 How Important are Wine Glasses?

-Wine glasses are necessary if you want to enjoy your wine a lot, but the design of the wine glasses cannot be overly stressed.
+Wine glasses are necessary if you want to enjoy your full bodied wines like Cabernet Sauvignon or white wines and sparkling wine a lot, but the design, size and shape cannot be overly stressed.
 As it is, it is not just the wine glass that is necessary, it is choosing the right wine glass.

 Do wine glasses really make a difference?

 The easiest way to try how wine glasses can make a difference in the taste of wine is to drink wine from a water glass and a wine glass.
 Take a minute to observe well so you can discern the difference.